JeffersonLab/cxx-workflows/README.md

 | [ci.yml](https://github.com/JeffersonLab/cxx-workflows/blob/main/.github/workflows/ci.yml) | Continuous Integration of an App/Lib |
 | [cd.yml](https://github.com/JeffersonLab/cxx-workflows/blob/main/.github/workflows/cd.yml) | Continuous Deployment of an App/Lib with GitHub release |

+The `gh-pages-publish` workflow creates docs on GitHub Pages.
+For example, the demo Lib docs are here: [Doxygen API docs](https://jeffersonlab.github.io/cxx-workflows/).
+The workflow creates a new directory in the [gh-pages](https://github.com/JeffersonLab/cxx-workflows/tree/gh-pages) branch of your project for each release using the semver name and copies the auto generated API docs there.
+An index HTML with JavaScript can then use the GitHub API to lookup the directories in the branch and list them in the index.
+This means there is a one-time setup for each project where you need to commit and push the index.html, index.js, and .nojekyll files.
+The path to the docs are then obtained at `https://jeffersonlab.github.io/project/` where project is your project name.
+Example [setup commit](https://github.com/JeffersonLab/cxx-workflows/commit/36de0f35037c3b14834bbfbbb9e7784f2e70eebe).

 ## Demo App
 This project includes a `Hello World` C++ app to demonstrate the workflow.
 Use the [cxx-devcontainer](https://github.com/JeffersonLab/cxx-devcontainer) to build: